Xinjiang under Qing rule: Demographic changes

-The Qing genocide against the Dzungars depopulated northern Xinjiang.
-The Qing sponsored the settlement of millions of ethnic Han Chinese, Hui, Central Asian oasis people (Uyghurs) and Manchu Bannermen in Dzungaria.
+The Qing genocide against the Dzungars, as well as its mass slaughter of Kazakhs and Kyrgyz, depopulated northern Xinjiang.
+The Qing sponsored the settlement of millions of ethnic Han Chinese, Hui, Central Asian oasis people (Uyghurs and Uzbeks), Salar and Manchu Bannermen in Dzungaria.
 Professor Stanley W. Toops noted that today's demographic situation is similar to that of the early Qing period in Xinjiang.
-In northern Xinjiang, the Qing brought in Han, Hui, Uyghur, Xibe, and Kazakh colonists after they exterminated the Dzungar Oirat Mongols in the region.
+In northern Xinjiang, the Qing brought in Han, Hui, Uyghur, Xibe, Salar, and Manchu colonists after they exterminated the Dzungar Oirat Mongols in the region.
 As a result of these demographic changes, Xinjiang during the Qing period was made up of 62 percent Uyghurs concentrated in the south, 30 percent Han and Hui in the north, and 8 percent various other minorities.

 Xinjiang, as a unified, defined geographic identity, was created and developed by the Qing.
 In Dzungaria, the Qing established new cities like Ürümqi and Yining.
 After the Qing defeated Jahangir Khoja in the 1820s, 12,000 Uyghur Taranchi families were deported by the Qing from the Tarim Basin to Dzungaria to colonize and repopulate the area.
-The depopulation of northern Xinjiang led to the Qing settling Manchu, Sibo (Xibe), Daurs, Solons, Han Chinese, Hui Muslims, and Muslim Taranchis in the north, with Han Chinese and Hui migrants making up the greatest number of settlers.
-The Dzungarian basin, which used to be inhabited by Dzungars, is currently inhabited by Kazakhs.
+The depopulation of northern Xinjiang led to the Qing settling Manchu, Sibo (Xibe), Daurs, Solons, Han Chinese, Hui Muslims, Salar, and Muslim Taranchis in the north, with Han Chinese and Hui migrants making up the greatest number of settlers.
+The Dzungarian basin, which used to be inhabited by Dzungars, is currently inhabited by Kazakhs and Kyrgyz (who happened to be also minorities relative to Uyghurs and Hans), mostly around Ili and Kizilsu, though a small portion of Dzungar Oirat descendants still persist to even today, mainly around Bortala and Bayingholin.